 There’s one more benefit that should not be underestimated.
 Private social media communities offer an opportunity for companies to create a dynamic, evolving knowledge base that captures and preserves institutional knowledge and expertise, much of which can be in employees’ heads, as personnel come and go.
 For more on this, look for our in our blog post Knowledge Communities – Expanding the Horizons of Knowledge Management.

-Social Media Communities – Video
+Digital Customer Communities – Video